voxel51/eta/docs/virtualenv_guide.md

 brew install python3
 ```
 * <b>Note:</b>
 Since we currently only support Python 3.6.X, you may need to install this older Python version.
-Homebrew allows us to roll back to a previous version of Python.
+On MacOS, Homebrew allows us to roll back to a previous version of Python.
 If, for example, you have had Python 3.6.5 installed previously, you may run the following:
 ```shell
 # Mac
 brew switch python 3.6.5_1